sysbird/sbird-post-slug-block/readme.txt

 == Screenshots ==
-1. Display Block at Block Editor.
+1. Display the block in the Site Editor.

 == Changelog ==